Performance indicator: Identifying indicators

 Beyond the technical steps, several broader considerations shape indicator usefulness.
-Indicators must understandable for managers and other stakeholders, including shareholders or the public, to understand but precise enough to capture what matters.
+Indicators must be simple enough for managers and other stakeholders, including shareholders or the public, to understand but precise enough to capture what matters.
 Over-simplified indicators may distort or fail to drive performance, while overly complex or too numerous indicators may fail to gain traction.

 Attribution is another challenge.
 In the public sector, multiple organisations may influence outcomes indicators, and may sometimes develop a shared outcomes framework with reporting to show the particular role an individual organisation.
 Where a clear link exists between employee effort and performance, indicators may be connected to motivation, reward and appraisal systems.

 Data quality is another important consideration.
 Indicators depend on reliable and consistent information.
 Weak systems can undermine credibility, shaping which indicators are ultimately preferred.
 Finally, given the risks of gaming, data fabrication, and selective reporting on indictors, organisations should consider verifiability of underlying data when selecting indicators and choose indicators that are not susceptible to manipulation.